jstoebel/jstoebel_blog2/src/content/markdown/posts/2017-12-02-deplying-a-rails-applicaiton-to-aws-with-docker--part-1.md

 ---
 layout: post
-title: "Deplying a Rails Applicaiton to AWS with Docker  Part 1"
+title: "Deploying a Rails Applicaiton to AWS with Docker  Part 1"
-path: "/deplying-a-rails-applicaiton-to-aws-with-docker--part-1"
+path: "/deploying-a-rails-applicaiton-to-aws-with-docker--part-1"
 date: 2017-12-02 12:55:08
 comments: true
-description: "Deplying a Rails Applicaiton to AWS with Docker- Part 1"
+description: "Deploying a Rails Applicaiton to AWS with Docker- Part 1"
 keywords: ""
 categories: